Methadone: A Necessary Evil?

 - Chills or hot flashes

-Whether you’ve used methadone as a painkiller or a way to manage a harder addiction, coming down from it can be challenging at best.
-If you’re ready to take your life back from a methadone addiction but don’t know where to start, let Addiction Center get you in touch with someone who can help you today.
+Whether you’ve used Methadone as a Painkiller or a way to manage a harder addiction, coming down from it can be challenging at best.
+Contact a treatment provider to discuss available treatment options.